OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 Ask now about the former days, long before your time, from the day God created humankind on the earth; ask from one end of the heavens to the other.
 Has anything so great as this ever happened, or has anything like it ever been heard of?

 ## Deuteronomy 4:33
-Has any other people heard the voice of God speaking out of fire, as you have, and lived?
+Has any other people heard the voice of God speaking out of fire, as you have, and survived?

 ## Deuteronomy 4:34
 Has any god ever attempted to take for Himself one nation out of another nation, by trials, by signs and wonders, by war, by a mighty hand and an outstretched arm, or by great and awesome deeds, like all the things the Lord your God did for you in Egypt before your very eyes?

 ## Deuteronomy 4:35
-You were shown these things so that you might know that the Lord is God; besides Him there is no other.
+You were shown these things so that you might know that the Lord is God; apart from Him there is no other.

 ## Deuteronomy 4:36
-From heaven He made you hear His voice to discipline you.
+From heaven He made you hear His voice to instruct you.
 On earth He showed you His great fire, and you heard His words from out of the fire.

 ## Deuteronomy 4:37
 Because He loved your ancestors and chose their descendants after them, He brought you out of Egypt by His Presence and His great strength,